stylehouse/zap/README.md

 sequences of commands that diagnose & rectify situations.

 should distribute only chunks of cmd_source, which would have a general-knowledge section besides the systems definition.

+# see also

+The example dev environment is for [letz](https://github.com/stylehouse/letz)

 # support